 9. Treat striae gravidarum during pregnancy

 Striae gravidarum is pink-purple lines, is a change in connective tissue during the sixth and seventh months of the pregnancy, mostly found in 90% of pregnant women, but they never disappear completely.
-It was found that a 15-minute massage with almond oil on the surface of the abdomen from the 19th gestational week reduce the development of striae gravidarum (13).
+It was found that a 15-minute massage with almond oil on the surface of the abdomen from the 19th gestational week reduces the development of striae gravidarum (13).
 Moreover, Aloe vera and sweet almond oil cream also effective to decrease itching and erythema and reduce the striae and prevent their progression (14).

 10. Treat Hand dermatitis